-- for the election of each nominee named in this Proxy Statement (see Proposal No. 1); - for ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018 (see Proposal No. 2); - for the approval of our executive compensation (see Proposal No. 3); and - for "1 year" as the frequency of holding future advisory votes on executive compensation (see Proposal No. 4).
+- for the election of each nominee named in this Proxy Statement (see Proposal No. 1); - for ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019 (see Proposal No. 2); and - for the approval of our executive compensation (see Proposal No. 3).